Back to Search Results

 Log in now, or create a free account to access bonus Pearls features.

-Increasing age is the most important risk factor for ovarian cancer in the general population, but a strong family history of breast or ovarian cancer is the most important personal risk factor.
+Increasing age is the most important risk factor for ovarian cancer in the general population.
+However, a family history of breast or ovarian cancer is the most important personal risk factor.

 For patients with BRCA and Lynch mutations, risk-reducing bilateral salpingo-oophorectomy is recommended after completion of childbearing between ages 35 and 45, depending on the specific mutation.
-During risk reducing bilateral salpingo-oophorectomy, surgical techniques to assure complete removal of tubal and ovarian tissue, thorough visualization of peritoneal surfaces, and peritoneal washings should be performed.
-More extensive surgical pathologic sectioning to evaluate for occult malignancy is recommended.
+During risk-reducing bilateral salpingo-oophorectomy, the focus of surgical techniques ensures complete removal of tubal and ovarian tissue, thorough visualization of peritoneal surfaces, and peritoneal washings.
+This includes opening the retroperitoneum, ligating the infundibulopelvic ligament at the pelvic brim, and amputating the fallopian tube at its insertion on the uterus.
+The evaluation for occult malignancy involves extensive surgical pathological sectioning of each specimen.

 Further Reading: